-Water, plumbing and bathroom fittings Repair category 2 Notes The water was turned off at the time of the inspection, and it is assumed that all pipes have been fully drained.
-Recommissioning must be undertaken by a competent plumbing contractor.
-Some of the plumbing is dated.
+Water, plumbing and bathroom fittings Repair category 2 Notes The water supply was turned off at the time of the inspection, and it is assumed that the system has been properly drained down.
+Reinstatement of the supply must be undertaken by a competent plumbing contractor, and any required repairs and/or upgrading attended to at this time.
+Some of the plumbing is dated, and in need up updating/replacement.
 The cold water rising main was not fully inspectable.
-We are advised that the water supply is private.
-However, it originates from a mains water connection to a neighbouring farm, and there is a unit charge for metered consumption that paid is directly to the farmer.
+The property is understood to have a private water supply, that originates from a mains water connection to a neighbouring farm, and there is a unit charge for metered consumption that paid is directly to the farmer.
 Details of this arrangement must be confirmed.
+The valuation assumes that there are no issues with the reliability of the supply or the quality of the water.
+Where any aspects of the private water supply lie outwith the site boundaries, it must be confirmed that the rights of access for use and maintenance are legally enforceable.

 Heating and hot water

-Repair category 2
+Repair category 3

 Notes The central heating system appears not to be in operation, and must be professionally recommissioned by a competent heating contractor.
 It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.